RenaKunisaki/sfadebug/README.md

   git clone https://github.com/my/repo.git
   ```

-- Using [Dolphin Emulator](https://dolphin-emu.org/), extract your game to `orig/GAMEID`.
+- Using [Dolphin Emulator](https://dolphin-emu.org/), extract the file `files/zz_StarFox051702_e3.tgc` from the demo disc to a temporary folder.
 ![](assets/dolphin-extract.png)
-  - To save space, the only necessary files are the following.
-Any others can be deleted.
-    - `sys/main.dol`
-    - `files/rels/*.rel`
+- Load that file in Dolphin Emulator, and extract `files/default.dol` to `orig/GSAP01-DEBUG/default.dol`.
+  - You can then delete the `zz_StarFox051702_e3.tgc` file.

 - Configure:

   ```sh
   python configure.py
   ```

-  To use a version other than `GAMEID` (USA), specify it with `--version`.
+  To use a version other than `GSAP01-DEBUG`, specify it with `--version`.
 - Build:

   ```sh